 If you use VLAN, you can specify VLAN ID and bind the required ports to the segment.

 4. In 'IP settings' section you can change the local IP-address and DHCP settings.
-Additional information you can find in 'How to change the router's IP address and DHCP settings within the home network?'.
+Additional information you can find in 'Changing IP and DHCP settings in the Home segment' article.

 NOTE: Important!
 Firewall rules take precedence over this setting.